International Tourism Management Jobs: Career Options

 How Much Can I Earn?

-Lodging managers earned a median annual salary of $49,720 as of May 2015, according to the BLS.
+Lodging managers earned a median annual salary of $53,390 as of May 2018, according to the BLS.
 Most people in this field worked in the traveler accommodation industry.
-The top-paying industry for lodging managers was general medical and surgical hospitals.
-The BLS projected that employment growth for lodging managers would be as fast the average for all occupations, at about eight percent from 2014-2024.
+The top-paying industry for lodging managers was the management of companies and enterprises.
+The BLS projected that employment growth for lodging managers would be as fast the average for all occupations, at about one percent from 2018-2028.

 What Are Some Related Alternative Careers?